oakmac/sublime-pretty-edn/README.md

 - config to use fipp instead of clojure.pprint
 - to YAML
 - keywordize-keys / unkeywordize-keys
-- Use [Tonsky's Python Clojure parser](https://github.com/tonsky/Clojure-Sublimed/blob/master/cs_parser.py) and remove dependnecy on babashka
+- Use [Tonsky's Python Clojure parser](https://github.com/tonsky/Clojure-Sublimed/blob/master/cs_parser.py) and remove dependency on babashka

 ## License